Top prosecutor orders release of Beirut port blast detainees

 The move by chief prosecutor Judge Ghassan Oweidat marked another blow to the investigation, which has stalled for years.
 The probe has threatened to rattle Lebanon’s ruling elite, which is rife with corruption and mismanagement, and has helped push the country into an unprecedented economic meltdown.

-Oweidat charged Bitar with resuming his work despite legal challenges against him that had halted the investigation, abusing authority, conducting work contradictory to his prerogatives, and overstepping his authority.
+Oweidat charged Judge Tarek Bitar with resuming his work despite legal challenges against him that had halted the investigation, abusing authority, conducting work contradictory to his prerogatives, and overstepping his authority.
 He also issued a travel ban.

 The decision came after Bitar on Monday resumed the investigation into the devastating port blast, following a 13-month halt over legal challenges raised by politicians accused in the probe — including the chief prosecutor.

-Bitar in a statement Wednesday said Oweidat decision to release the detainees was “illegal” and said he was committed to completing the investigation.
+Bitar in a statement Wednesday said Oweidat’s decision to release the detainees was “illegal” and said he was committed to completing the investigation.
 “Judge Oweidat cannot charge a judge who previously charged him in the port investigation due to conflict of interest,” Bitar’s statement read.

 Oweidat in December 2020 announced his withdrawal from any involvement in the Beirut blast investigation due to his ties to charged former minister and parliamentarian Ghazi Zeiter.